KoenZyx/Toneblock/README.md

 And please read the following:

 ## Install notes
--Place the Toneblock folder* in your VST3 folder and (if needed) tell your DAW to scan for new plugins.
+- Place the Toneblock folder* in your VST3 folder and (if needed) tell your DAW to scan for new plugins.
   *the folder name needs to be exactly the same as the name of the vst3 file

 ## Usage notes